SDM-Net: A Simple and Effective Model for Generalized Zero-Shot Learning: Introduction

-The loss functions in embedding based models only have training samples from the seen classes.
-For unseen classes, we do not have any samples.
-It is not difficult to see that this lack of training samples biases the learning process towards seen classes only.
-One of the recently proposed techniques to address this issue is augmenting the loss function with some unsupervised regularization such as entropy minimization over the unseen classes \cite{liu2018generalized}.

-Another recent methodology which follows a different perspective is deploying Generative Adversarial Network (GAN) to generate synthetic samples for unseen classes by utilizing their attribute information \cite{mishra2018generative,zhu2018generative,xian2018feature}.
-Although generative models boost the results significantly, it is difficult to train these models.
-Furthermore, the training requires generation of large number of samples followed by training on a much larger augmented data which hurts their scalability.
+Another recent methodology which follows a different perspective is deploying Generative Adversarial Network (GAN) to generate synthetic samples for unseen classes by utilizing their attribute information ~\cite{mishra2018generative,zhu2018generative,xian2018feature,felix2018multi,kumar2018generalized}.
+Although generative models boost the results significantly, it was argued that they are more difficult to train ~\cite{sutskever2015towards,salimans2016improved}.
+Furthermore, training requires generation of large number of samples followed by training on a much larger augmented data which hurts their scalability.

-\paragraph{Our Contribution:} We propose a traditional fully connected neural network architecture with cross-entropy loss for the problem of GZSL/ZSL.
-There are two key differences which allow such a model to predict unseen classes accurately without even having a single training example.
-The Softmax layer consists of nodes for all the classes, including the seen and the unseen.
-Besides, the weights in the final layer comprise of the attributes themselves and are non-trainable.
-In particular, the weight vector for node corresponding to class $i$ is the given attribute vector for class $i$ in the problem of ZSL and it does not change over the course of training.

-The key novelty of our approach is using soft-labeling that enables the training data from the seen classes to also train the unseen class.
-We directly use attribute similarity information between the correct seen class and the unseen classes to create a soft unseen label for each training data.
-As a result of this soft labeling, training instances for seen classes also serve as soft training instance for the unseen class without increasing the training corpus.
-This soft labeling leads to implicit supervision for the unseen classes that eliminates the need for any unsupervised regularization such as entropy loss in \cite{liu2018generalized}.

-Soft-labeling along with crossentropy loss enables a simple MLP network to tackle GZSL problem. our proposed model, which we call Z-Softmax, is simple (unlike GANs) and efficient (unlike visual-semantic pairwise embedding models) approach which outperforms the current state-of-the-art methods in GZSL and ZSL settings on four benchmark datasets with a significant margin.